Not everything has to have a practical purpose. I write to entertain.

 Accomplishing team goals.
 I think the conundrum for many of us is that it’s hard to follow other people’s direction and ideas.
 We get focused on following explicit processes rather than just adopting the values and principles of certain methodologies.
 It ends up moving us out of our natural flow into something that feels foreign.
 Can we agree on a worthy goal?
 If we can, then there’s a good chance, we’ll succeed.
 Start by having your individual team members list out the practical things they need to happen to feel fulfilled and successful in their work.
 Try to personalize them, customize them for team members.
 Maybe ask them which ideas they believe in and which ones they don’t.
 The ones they don’t believe in will be the ones they won’t get behind.
 Image below: Don't forget the fun!

 Why I left Twitter.
 There seems to be a certain amount of meanness circulating around.
 An amalgam of prejudice and extremism that I don’t want to be a part of.
 Actually, I won’t tolerate it, not in my feed anyways.
 Not today Satan!
-We need to embrace diversity, inclusion, and stop this ridiculous book banning happening in our school libraries.
+We need to embrace kindness and stop this ridiculous book banning happening in our school libraries.
 I feel like we are regressing.
-We should stop using anesthetizing jargon and language that does not do anything but demonize whole swaths of people.
+Running head long into anesthetizing jargon and language that does not do anything but demonize whole swaths of people.

 The trouble with computers